 Leader, place your right hand behind your partner's left shoulder blade (cupping the shoulder blade).
 Make sure your right elbow is up and your elbow bone should be pointing out to your right side.
 Follower, wrap your left arm around your partner’s lifted arm and place your hand around his/her biceps.
 Both of you can now bring the other arm up and clasp your hands together.
 Your elbows should be relaxed and pointing down slightly.

-2. The Box Step
+2. The Basic Step

-The box step is one of the most versatile dance steps since you can dance it to almost any song at a wedding!
+The step is one of the most versatile dance steps since you can dance it to almost any song at a wedding!
 Watch this video as I demonstrate how to do a simple box step.

-3. Simple Underarm Turn
+3. Simple Right Turn

 4. Simple Dip